What Is a Lemon Car: Definition And Laws

 The Uniform Commercial Code (UCC) is a broad set of laws that all 50 states have adopted.
 If you have purchased a lemon car, you may have relief under the UCC.

-The UCC does not define exactly the requirements for a car to be considered a lemon.
+The UCC does not define exactly the requirements for a vehicle to be considered a lemon car.
 Therefore, a court would have to make that determination.
 The UCC laws provide that a consumer may be given a replacement vehicle or given a refund for a lemon car.

-While it varies from year to year, the following manufacturers have had higher rates of cars reported as lemons:
+While it varies from year to year, the following manufacturers have had higher rates of lemon cars:

 Again, it varies from year to year; however, the following five car manufacturers have typically low rates than the industry average for lemon cars: